IT21290060/Research-Project-Netball/README.md

 # System Overview
 # Business Case
 This project aims to revolutionize netball training for young players by providing an automated, affordable, and efficient solution to evaluate and improve their overall performance.
 By integrating machine learning (ML) technology, this solution identifies and analyzes key aspects of netball performance, allowing players, coaches, and umpires to train independently and effectively.
-The system will evaluate players on four critical components: pass detection, hand signal recognition, technique analysis, and fitness evaluation via motor skills.
+The system will evaluate players on four critical components: pass detection, hand signal recognition, Predicting Player Position From Analyzing Basic Skills preformance, and fitness evaluation via motor skills.
 This innovation addresses the gap in cost-effective and comprehensive training methods for netball enthusiasts and professionals.

 # Problem Statement
 The lack of comprehensive and affordable training solutions in netball often leads to suboptimal skill development.
-Training in all aspects of the game such as passes, gestures, techniques, and fitness requires significant resources, making it inaccessible to many players and umpires.
+Training in all aspects of the game such as passes, gestures, techniques(skills), and fitness requires significant resources, making it inaccessible to many players and umpires.
 Current methods often involve high costs, manual assessments, and inconsistent feedback.
 This project aims to solve these challenges by offering a machine-learning-based automated system that evaluates and enhances performance accurately.
 Inadequate Theoretical and Practical Integration: Players struggle to connect training techniques to gameplay scenarios.